christophelc/chess_rust/README.md

 Logs are generated under logs/

+### Time management

+We have added basic time management:
+- Compute a time limit for a move during the IDDFS
+- Cancel the computation if it exceeds the time limit and if there is a best move available from the previous depth
+	- Retrieve the last best move found
+	- Cancel the alpha_beta engine

 ## TODO

 - Fix: In the position ```r3k2r/1b1p1pp1/1p1Pp3/pN5p/1n6/4B3/q4PPP/1R1QR1K1 b kq - 7 22``` black plays Qd5?? if FEATURE_LMR is on.
 For the moment, we have disabled it.